shengyanli1982/oxide-wdns/README.md

         -   Reduces pressure on upstream DNS servers during initial startup phases after a restart.
         -   Supports configuration for persistence path, whether to load on startup, maximum number of items to save, and whether to skip expired entries.
         -   Supports periodic automatic saving of the cache to disk.
+-   🔒 **EDNS Client Subnet (ECS) Handling:**
+    -   Flexible control over how client ECS information (RFC 7871) is processed and forwarded, balancing user privacy with performance for geo-sensitive services like CDNs.
+    -   Supports three strategies:
+        -   `strip` (default): Removes all ECS information before sending queries upstream, maximizing privacy.
+        -   `forward`: Forwards the client's original ECS information directly to the upstream.
+        -   `anonymize`: Forwards anonymized ECS information (e.g., preserving the /24 network for IPv4).
+    -   Can be configured globally and overridden for specific upstream DNS server groups.
+    -   **ECS-Aware Caching**: The cache considers the ECS scope to ensure more geographically accurate responses.
 -   📊 **Observability:**
     -   Integrated **Prometheus metrics** (`/metrics` endpoint) for easy monitoring of service status and performance.
     -   Provides **Kubernetes health check** endpoint (`/health`).